-Surprisingly, just sitting on an exercise ball is exercise.
-It requires subtle yet constant engagement from core muscles to remain balanced and centered on the ball.
-When you first use an exercise ball, place your feet flat on the floor and just sit on it for 30 minutes.
+Sitting on an exercise ball requires subtle yet constant engagement of the core muscles to remain balanced and centered on the ball.

-Keep in mind that beginners may have an easier time balancing on an exercise ball that’s slightly deflated.
+Beginners find it easier to balance on an exercise ball that’s slightly deflated.

 2. Easy: Ball marching

-- Lift one heel while keeping your toes on the ground.
+- With an upright spine and hands on your knees, lift one heel off the floor while keeping your toes on the ground.
 (To make the impact of this exercise greater, lift your whole foot off the ground.)